ElementalFracture/spellbreak-bootstrap-server/README.md

 # Spellbreak: Bootstrap Community Server

-Provisions a AMI that can be spun up to run a cloud-hosted Spellbreak Community Server.
+Provisions an AMI that can be spun up to run a cloud-hosted Spellbreak Community Server.

 Created utilizing [Hashicorp Packer](https://www.packer.io/), with this tutorial as a base: https://developer.hashicorp.com/packer/tutorials/cloud-production/aws-windows-image